Frequently Asked Questions

 Am I a good candidate for out-of-hospital birth?

-Because this answer is different for everyone, we encourage you to call our office to talk specifics.
+Because this answer is different for everyone, we encourage you to call our office to talk specifics about your personal health history and eligibility for care with our practice and other conditions which may risk you out of care during your pregnancy or birth.

 I've been seeing another care provider, can I still transfer to Joyful Beginnings?